-This course uses hybrid style.
+This course uses hybrid style (online + in-class) flipped method.
 In general students are expected to have computer systems with internet connection.
 A tool 'ModelSim' will be used to study hardware operation concepts.
-The materials are uploaded in Canvas prior to class.
-Students are encouraged to review the lecture note before coming to class.
+The materials and lecture videos are uploaded in Canvas prior to class.
+Students are encouraged to review the lecture video and note before coming to class.
 During class hour it is expected that students bring their laptop with internet connection to download some simulation material to work on during class hour if needed.
 All the homework and assignments are to be uploaded in Canvas.